Sandu Tudor: Censorship and recovery

 According to Diaconescu: "With Sandu Tudor's death, the world of the spirit and of the faith was extinguished, violently and savagely crushed, at least in its worldly form."
 However, Orthodoxist philosopher Petre Țuțea implies, the incarceration had the unexpected effect of strengthening hesychasm, since the Cernica school and the Kulygin school could still communicate behind the prison doors.
 Vasileanu also writes that, from among Father Daniil's disciples at Rarău, "most would, strangely enough, become Starestses".
 One of them, Antonie Plămădeală, was even enthroned as an Orthodox Church dignitary.
 According to Plămădeală, "The pyre of the heart never was extinguished".
 Already in the period after Tudor's death, the Aiud collective had begun referring to him as "Saint Daniil".

-Bartolomeu Anania was among the last people to be sentenced in connection with the Burning Pyre movement.
+Bartolomeu Anania was among the last people to be sentenced in connection with the Burning Bush movement.
 Tried separately, and probably drugged on scopolamine, he agreed to become a Securitate informant.
 Vasile Voiculescu was the first of Tudor's spiritual followers to be granted a reprieve, in 1962.
 He was severely weakened by repeated torture, terminally ill with Pott disease, and only survived into 1963.
-The other Burning Pyre affiliates were all released from prison in 1964, when the communist regime enforced a set of liberalization measures.
+The other Burning Bush affiliates were all released from prison in 1964, when the communist regime enforced a set of liberalization measures.

 Sandu Tudor's literary work was banned by communist censors.
-His Burning Pyre manuscripts were confiscated by the Securitate, and presumably destroyed or lost.
+His Burning Bush manuscripts were confiscated by the Securitate, and presumably destroyed or lost.
 Using his contacts abroad, Father Scrima typed and salvaged some of Tudor and Voiculescu's last known texts, including an akathist to the Theotokos.
 He took them to India, where he began a second career in Sanskritology, or, in Securitate parlance, "placed himself in the service of imperialists."